 Sexual attraction refers to experiencing sexual desire or arousal in relation to another person or group of people.

-Sex-averse describes those who are asexual and are averse to or extremely disinterested in sex or sexual behavior.
+Sex-averse describes those who are on the asexual spectrum and are averse to or extremely disinterested in sex or sexual behavior.

 On the spectrum of asexuality, sex-favorable is viewed as the “opposite” of sex-repulsed and describes those who are asexual, and in certain situations can have favorable or positive feelings toward sex.

-Sex-indifferent describes those who are asexual and feel indifferent or neutral about sex or sexual behavior.
+Sex-indifferent describes those who are on the asexual spectrum and feel indifferent or neutral about sex or sexual behavior.

 Sexual orientation or sexuality